Fish Health Regulations in Response to VHS

 - [Tidal] Hudson River

 Those baitfish were still required to be used within the same water body from which they were caught.
-Regulations and boundaries for those travel corridors can be found at the bottom of the baitfish regulations page.
+Regulations and boundaries for those travel corridors can be found at the bottom of the baitfish regulations (leaving DEC website to official Fishing Regulations Guide vendor website) page.

 8. Why is a receipt for certified bait fish valid for only 10 days?